Data Controller – Somerset Council – ICO Registration Z5957592

 Your rights – You have the right to ask Somerset Council for a copy of your data, the right to rectify or erase your personal data, and the right to object to processing.
 However, these rights are only applicable if the council has no other legal obligation concerning that data.

-You also have the right to complain to the regulator, ico.org.uk/
+You also have the right to complain to the regulator: Information Commissioner’s Office (IOC).

-Consequences: In some case if you do not supply your information to us, we will not be able to provide you with the services we are obliged to provide by law or any supplementary service you have asked for.
+Consequences – in some cases, if you do not supply your information to us, we will not be able to provide you with the services we are obliged to provide by law or any supplementary service you have asked for.

 - Clear explanation of exactly what is being consented to